 After a few hours, make sure you get the Vacuum For Pet Hair and vacuum up at least 99.9% of the pet hair and any other unwanted things on the carpet.

 #03.
 Remember, Rubber is a Golden Tool for Pet Hair Removal

-Rubber is the perfect pet-hair removal option because it creates static electricity that draws out pet hair.
+Rubber is the perfect pet hair removal option because it creates static electricity that draws out pet hair.
 You can even try moistening your rubber tool for more effective pet hair removal.
-Merely rub down all the hairy bits, and your gloves or rubber brush will instantly get rid of the shed fur.
+Simply rub down all the hairy bits, and your gloves or rubber brush will instantly get rid of the shed hair.

-If you do not own a pair of rubber gloves or a brush, consider using a damp sponge to catch some of the pet hair and some spray mixture of fabric softener and water onto the curtain and then wipe off.
-They will leave your curtains looking spic and span.
+If you don’t have a pair of rubber gloves or a brush, consider using a damp sponge to catch some of the pet hair.
+You can also spray a mixture of fabric softener and water onto the curtain and wipe the pet hair off.
+Your curtains will look spic and span.

-If you’re really struggling with pet hair removal consider replacing the carpets curtains and even upholstery.
-You might also need to start putting down some rules and keep some carpeted areas pet-free zones.
+If you’re really struggling to remove pet hair from your furniture, consider replacing the carpets curtains.
+Reupholstering furniture is also a good alternative.2 You also might need to start putting down some rules and keep some carpeted areas pet-free.

-If you cannot seem to keep them away, switch from carpeting to tiled-r hardwood floors, and instead of velvet, non-machine washable curtains, pick out some lovely washable curtains or drapes.
+If you can’t seem to keep them away, switch from carpeting to tiled or hardwood floors.3 Instead of velvet, non-machine washable curtains also work well or pick out some lovely washable curtains or drapes.

 You can agree that choosing the best vacuum cleaner for your carpet can be daunting.
 Or is it?